 This doesn't mean that hydrogen shouldn't be treated with a healthy respect for its dangers, but in practice, these dangers are unlikely to be any greater than those of gasoline.
 In fact, with its rapid dispersal and tendency to rise, hydrogen could pose less of a threat than the fuels we use now.

-For more information about hydrogen, fuel cells and other related topics, follow the links on the next page.
+For more information about hydrogen, fuel cells and other related topics, follow the links below.